-Starting Point for my Japanese Garden
+Starting point for the Japanese Garden

 This was the starting point for my Japanese garden - a long border with a significant incline and ideal to form the basis of a stream.
 The pergola has been in the garden since I built it in the late 1980s and though you can't see it in this photograph due to the covering of wild rose, it was designed with a Japanese theme which you can see in other photos on the site.
 It took me several weekends to clear out the jungle that previously occupied the space and divide the ground into several levels which I have called the "lower level", "mezzanine 1", "mezzanine 2" and "iris pond".
 It was my plan for the lower level to contain a pond, the mezzanine levels and the upper level to contain a stream connected to an iris pond.
 A complicated build I think - little did I know how complicated!